My Property Beat Radio Interview! Secret Tips For Buyers in SF, Where's Market Headed & Whats 'Price to Entice' About?

 Reserve your seat now at: https://www2.gotomeeting.com/register/256281410

 Business 2 Community sat down with me for their "Expert Interviews" series.
-They asked me 6 questions about social media & real estate, including what is the biggest challenge facing your industry, w hat do you think is the future of social media & more!
+They asked me 6 questions about social media & real estate, including what is the biggest challenge facing your industry, what is the method/inspiration to your blogging success, what do you think is the future of social media & more!
 Real estate has been slow to catch up on this but it is about time everyone embraced it.
 No one want to be the dinosaur agent faxing offers...am I right?!

 Pride & Equality Magazine sits down with me to chat about LGBTQ youth, being a "Real Estate Artist" and my eggs drying up!